 You should choose the second option to make the website or blog more secure and redirect HTTP traffic to HTTPS to avoid the duplicate content issue as HTTP & HTTPS versions.

 Once the certificate is generated successfully, you can test the authenticity and score at SSLLabs.com.
 Copy and paste the URL in the browser below, replacing your domain name.

 I will be testing the SSL certificate for demo.restorebin.com at the below URL.

-Do not expect the SSL to be perfect A+ score, we haven’t completely configured the Nginx with additional security setup.
+Do not expect the SSL to be a perfect A+ score; we haven’t wholly configured the Nginx with an additional security setup.
 We will be covering that in the latter part of the series.

 Renew LetsEncrypt Certificate for Nginx

 Let’s Encrypt certificate issued for 90 days only.
-If we do not renew the certificate, it gets expired post 90 days.
-But thankfully, the certbot program has the ability to automatically renew the SSL certificate 30 days prior to expiration.
+If we do not renew the certificate, it expires post 90 days.
+But thankfully, the certbot program can automatically renew the SSL certificate 30 days before expiration.

-You can also check the validity of the certificate by hitting on the padlock on the domain name and select the certificate.
+You can also check the certificate’s validity by hitting the padlock on the domain name and selecting the certificate.

 We can check whether certificates need renewal by hitting the dry run command.

 This command will stimulate the certificate renewal, however, do not update the existing certificates.